 - Continue full-time operation of extraction well WSB-1 based on elevated concentrations persisting at well 126-14. - Based on the low TVOC concentrations below the capture goal of 20 μg/L, maintain extraction well WSB-2 in standby mode.
-If TVOC concentrations greater than 20 μg/L are observed in WSB-2 or the adjacent core monitoring wells, extraction well WSB-2 may be put into full time operation. - As per the groundwater modeling report install four new groundwater extraction wells in 2018.
-The addition of these wells are projected to meet the groundwater cleanup goal of meeting MCLs by 2030.
+If TVOC concentrations greater than 20 μg/L are observed in WSB-2 or the adjacent core monitoring wells, extraction well WSB-2 may be put into full time operation. - Begin operation of the four new extraction wells in March 2019.
+With the addition of these wells, the groundwater cleanup goal of meeting MCLs by 2030 are expected to be met. - Continue the current monitoring frequency for the Western South Boundary monitoring wells as shown in Table 1-5.